traanhn/Random-Quote-Machine/README.md

 https://codepen.io/traanhn/full/RjoMzb/

 Functionality of the page :
-- User can click on the button to show a random quote-
+- Users can click on the button to show a random quote-
-- User can share the appeared quote on Twitter-
+- Users can share the appeared quote on Twitter-
 - The page is given a personal designing style